BobStein/qiki-python/README.md

 And encourage more like it.

-A word can represent the next big thing that will make this software obsolete, or eclipse the reckless adventures
+A word can represent the next big thing that will make this software obsolete.
+Something else is bound to eclipse the reckless experiments
-I try to start with it,
+I try to start with qiki,
 after they go down in flames
 from regulation,
 big ventures,